Perspective | The Giants were an embarrassment Sunday and boy, did Joe Judge have it coming

 Judge?
 He lost his last four games this season by the collective score of 106-26.

-Not content to crap all over Shurmur, Judge also slurred assorted other nameless coaches, by claiming former players call him up surreptitiously and tell him they wish they still played for him with the Giants.
+Not content to crap all over Shurmur, Judge also slurred assorted other nameless coaches by claiming former players call him up surreptitiously and tell him they wish they still played for him with the Giants.

 Nor was this the first time Judge has pushed himself a step up by using someone else’s neck as a boost.
 Remember last season when Philadelphia appeared to tank a season-ending game to the WFT with Coach Doug Pederson on his way out?
 “To disrespect the game by going out there and not competing for 60 minutes and doing everything you can to help those players win, we will never do that as long as I’m the head coach of the Giants,” said Judge.
-The man who would call two QB sneaks to set up a second-quarter punt.
+The man who would call two quarterback sneaks to set up a second-quarter punt.

 You know what a clown show in the NFL is?
-A clown show is letting Colt McCoy, a great locker room leader, get away to the Arizona Cardinals for barely more than $1.2 million in the name of an “upgrade” at reserve QB, leaving your team with Mike Glennon.
-A clown show is hiring the single largest staff in the NFL, with four “quality control” coaches and a “chief of staff” and stocking it with a bunch of buddies from your old collegiate staffs, only to scapegoat Jason Garrett — a man of unarguable merit who went 85-67 and won three division titles as head coach of the Dallas Cowboys — with a midseason firing.
+A clown show is letting Colt McCoy, a great locker room leader, get away to the Arizona Cardinals for barely more than $1.2 million in the name of an “upgrade” at reserve quarterback, leaving your team with Mike Glennon.
+A clown show is hiring the single largest staff in the NFL, with four “quality control” coaches and a “chief of staff,” and stocking it with a bunch of buddies from your old collegiate staffs, only to scapegoat Jason Garrett — a man of unarguable merit who went 85-67 and won three division titles as head coach of the Dallas Cowboys — with a midseason firing.
 Only to have your offense average nine points a game.

 All across the NFL on Sunday, accomplished coaches worked tight-lipped with their jobs on the line, managed to field teams that played hard for them — and did so without stepping over colleagues.
 Guys who know they won’t be back next season nevertheless put teams on the field that played effortfully, most notably Darrell Bevell’s Jacksonville Jaguars.
 Vic Fangio’s Denver Broncos fought valiantly before losing to Kansas City, and with that Fangio was out, despite a 7-10 mark and a track record of over 30 years in which he has rarely coached a defense that wasn’t among the top five in the NFL.
 With him went his offensive coordinator Shurmur.
 They exited with pure class and without a word of blame.